Enterprise architecture: Definitions

 The term enterprise can be defined as an organizational unit, organization, or collection of organizations that share a set of common goals and collaborate to provide specific products or services to customers.
 In that sense, the term enterprise covers various types of organizations, regardless of their size, ownership model, operational model, or geographical distribution.
 It includes those organizations' complete sociotechnical system, including people, information, processes, and technologies.
 Enterprise as a sociotechnical system defines the scope of EA.

 The term architecture refers to fundamental concepts or properties of a system in its environment; and embodied in its elements, relationships, and in the principles of its design and evolution.
 A methodology for developing and using architecture to guide the transformation of a business from a baseline state to a target state, sometimes through several transition states, is usually known as an enterprise architecture framework.
 A framework provides a structured collection of processes, techniques, artifact descriptions, reference models, and guidance for the production and use of an enterprise-specific architecture description.
+Open-source tools supporting EA practice, such as the Essential Project, have also been evaluated for suitability in academic and commercial training contexts.

 Paramount to changing the EA is the identification of a sponsor.
 Their mission, vision, strategy, and the governance framework define all roles, responsibilities, and relationships involved in the anticipated transformation.
 Changes considered by enterprise architects typically include innovations in the structure or processes of an organization; innovations in the use of information systems or technologies; the integration and/or standardization of business processes; and improvement of the quality and timeliness of business information.